 It’s the most dreaded question in any job interview: What are your salary expectations?
 Unfortunately, before accepting a job offer, it can't be avoided, especially when some online application systems make answering the question a requirement.

-But keep in mind that the expected salary question is one you can prepare for.
-And by doing so, you'll come across as flexible and knowledgeable.
+How do you answer salary expectations?
+It's good to know that the expected salary question is one you can easily prepare for and by doing so, you'll come across as flexible and knowledgeable in your answer to what your salary expectations are.
 Follow these five tips the next time you’re asked "What are your salary expectations?"

 1. Do your research